Jumping Out from the Ordinary Lens

 What Matters To You In Split Second?

 Sharaf chooses photography as his primary form of visual communication and expression.
 As a visual artist, he is able to expand his horizons and elevate his potential.
 Being that, Sharaf often aims to discover new methods and concepts aided by his persistent curiosity to discover creative ideas.
+In his new photograph series “Nameless (2018 – 2020)”, he created the photographs based on his art movement Pareidolia.
+One of which is that he employs Yemeni sitara traditional costume as his subject to represent where he comes from.
+And his own cultural identity.

 Indeed, the very essence of photography is the ability to capture a moment.
 It is split second in time and history.
 No other media can be so immediate in its documentation of time.
 Besides, what differentiates Sharaf is that he always jumps out from the ordinary lens of camera, and create a picture based on his extraordinary vision.